fogg-lab/interactive-segmentation/README.md

 ```
     conda env create -f environment.yml
 ```
+3. Get a checkpoint file (.pth) for a trained interactive segmentation model, and change the value of the configuration variable "checkpoint-path" in config.yml to the filepath (i.e C:/Users/Bob/my_model_checkpoint.pth).
+You can download a trained model (trained for endothelial tube network segmentation) [here](https://drive.google.com/file/d/1sw1TFplu1OhMBL_DHyh7H_D_B2S4njY3/view?usp=sharing).

-3. Specify the configuration parameters in `config.yml` (or use the defaults)
+4. Specify other configuration parameters in `config.yml` (or use the defaults)

-4. Launch the application
+5. Launch the application
 ```
     python demo.py
 ```